Email Segmentation Strategy: Your Key to Engaged Customers

 Once you decide what criteria you want to use to plan your strategy, here’s a step-by-step guide on how to set up email segmentation:

-1. Collect data: Ensure you have a good email list with all the necessary data to segment it efficiently.
-This might involve gathering information through sign-up forms, surveys, and tracking user behavior on your website or through email interactions.
+1. Collect data: Ensure you have an email list with all the necessary data to segment it efficiently.
+This might involve gathering information through sign-up forms, email surveys, and tracking user behavior on your website or through email interactions.

 2. Select an email platform: If you aren’t already using one, choose an email marketing platform that supports segmentation.
 At Campaign Refinery, we offer our clients powerful segmentation tools that give them excellent flexibility and control over email lists.

-3. Create segments: It’s time to create segments!
-The process may vary from one platform to another, but it usually involves setting up rules or filters.
+3. Create segments: The process of segmentation may vary from one platform to another, but it usually involves setting up rules or filters.
 For example, you might create a segment for “Subscribers in New York” or “Inactive Subscribers.”

 4. Segmentation rules: Define the rules for each segment.
 For example, if you’re segmenting based on location, the rule might be “Location is New York.”
-If you’re segmenting based on engagement, it could be “Hasn’t opened an email in the last 1-2 months.”
-At Campaign Refinery, we built our clients a tag system, which allows them to easily build specific audiences from their main email lists.
+If you’re segmenting based on email engagement, it could be “Hasn’t opened an email in the last 1-2 months.”
+At Campaign Refinery, we built our clients an email tag system, which allows them to easily build specific audiences from their main email lists.
+Our Audience Groups feature lets them target different segments simultaneously.

-6. Test and optimize: Continuously monitor the performance of your segmented email campaigns.
-Determine which strategies work best for each segment and adjust your approach accordingly.
+6. Test and optimize: Continuously track critical email campaign metrics.
+Determine which strategies work best for each segment.

 Now that you know how to segment your email lists, let’s examine a few of the most popular segmentation strategies used by email marketers.